nix-community/home-manager/docs/manual/contributing/tests.md

 For cross-platform modules that have packages which need to be stubbed on Darwin, add the package names to `tests/darwinScrublist.nix` to prevent build failures during cross-platform test runs.

+On Linux, packages are automatically scrubbed by the test infrastructure, so tests should normally use the module's default package.
+Use `test.stubs` or `config.lib.test.mkStubPackage` only when the automatic scrubbing does not model the behavior that the test needs, such as a package with additional files or a non-default executable layout.

 ## Using the tests command {#sec-tests-command}